 Can anal cancer be prevented?

-The best way to reduce the risk of anal cancer is to avoid HIV or HPV infection.
-The risk of these is higher for those who have sex with many partners and those who have unprotected anal sex.
+The best way to reduce the risk of anal cancer is to avoid HIV and HPV infection.
+The risk of infection is higher for those who have sex with many partners and those who have unprotected anal sex.

-While condoms (rubbers) can protect against HPV, recent research has shown that they do not offer complete protection.
-That is because this virus can be spread by skin contact from areas that are not covered by the condom.
-Still, it is important to use condoms to protect against AIDS and other diseases that are passed on through some body fluids.
 People can have HPV for years without having any symptoms.
 So it can be nearly impossible to know whether a sex partner is infected with HPV.

+Condoms can help protect against HPV (and HIV), but they don’t prevent infection completely.
+That is because HPV can be spread by skin contact from areas that are not covered by the condom.
+Still, it is important to use condoms to help protect against AIDS and other diseases that can be passed on through some body fluids.

-Last Medical Review: 01/14/2013
+Last Medical Review: 06/10/2014

-Last Revised: 01/17/2013
+Last Revised: 01/20/2016